 See "Reference Sources" on this guide for dictionaries and lexica

-How do I find Hebrew and Yiddish titles in the catalog?
+How do I find Hebrew titles in the catalog?

 The UChicago catalog uses the Hebrew romanization system developed by the ALA and the Library of Congress.
 The catalog allows for searching with Hebrew characters but most titles are cataloged in transliteration only.

-Searching WorldCat in Hebrew or Yiddish is the best method for locating titles held by the University of Chicago.
+Searching WorldCat in Hebrew is the best method for locating titles held by the University of Chicago.
 Click the "Find It" button to see the catalog record.

 Here are a few rules to help in searching: